 There was excellent fishing Cloonamoyne Fishery in recent days with John Baker and Julien Linton from the UK catching 13 trout over 2 days on wet Goslings and Fan Wings, best at 2.25 lbs.
 Ian Wise and boat partner, David Flynn, UK, enjoyed very good fishing in Bog Bay with trout up to 2 lbs.

 The Ballin Lough Fishery near Westport has also produced some decent fish for visiting anglers this week.
-Amongst the lucky anglers were John Muldoon with his boat partner who had a rainbow trout of 4 lbs. and 3 browns, best at 1.75 lbs.
+Amongst the lucky anglers was John Muldoon with his boat partner who had a rainbow trout of 4 lbs. and 3 browns, best at 1.75 lbs.
 Pat Murphy, Galway, boated a 3 lbs. rainbow trout and a nice brown trout weighing 1.75 lbs.
 Best flies included Dabblers and nymph patterns.

 Mayo is also staking its claim as one of the best Pike angling counties in Ireland.